Travel to Berlin

 Travel by Rail

 Berlin benefits from a modern, extensive rail service.
-Berlin is part of the InterCityExpress (ICE) network, with super-fast trains to Hanover and Frankfurt am Main.
-ICE trains also go to Hamburg.
-An expanding web of high-speed trains also serves destinations across Western Europe.
+Berlin is part of the InterCityExpress (ICE) network, with super-fast trains to Frankfurt am Main, Hamburg, Munich, Nuremberg, Erfurt and Halle.
+An expanding web of high-speed trains also serves destinations across Europe.
 Supplements are incurred for travel on ICE, IC and EC trains.

 Deutsche Bahn (tel: +49 180 699 6633; www.bahn.com), Germany's national rail service provider, operates a comprehensive and efficient rail service, including high-speed InterCityExpress (ICE) trains.